 CLASS CURRENTLY SUSPENDED

 Brazilian jiu-jitsu (BJJ) is a relatively modern, and highly effective, grappling art.
-A derivate of Kodokan judo, its main focus in on groundfighting and on the idea that a smaller, weaker person can defend themselves against a bigger, stronger opponent, by taking the fight to the ground – in a way that nullifies the advantage that a heavier assailant would have in terms of momentum and inertia during a stand-up exchange – and then dominate the fight through superior positioning and submissions (e.g. strangles, chokeholds, and jointlocks).
+A derivate of Kodokan judo, its main focus in on groundfighting and on the idea that a smaller, weaker person can defend themselves against a bigger, stronger opponent, by taking the fight to the ground – in a way that nullifies the advantage that a heavier assailant would have in terms of momentum and inertia during a stand-up exchange – and then dominate the fight through superior positioning, sophisticated set-ups, and a vast range of submissions (e.g. strangles, chokeholds, and jointlocks).

 BJJ is a fascinating martial art in itself and also a great complement to both judo and wrestling (at Shinbudo, as in most other clubs, bjj is taught both with and without the gi).
 Many jiujiteros find its more relaxed ruleset, and informal yet respectful environment, particularly liberating.
 What’s more, kids are natural groundfighters.
 You will have no doubt seen your kids having tons of fun rolling around with their dad, mum, siblings, and little friends!
 BJJ provides a structured path to learning ground grappling positions (the art emphasizing control and ‘positioning before submissions’) from an early age.
 Most of the Gracie family members, men and women, have started their first BJJ classes at the age of 3 or 4, so the Gracie system of teaching kids is tested and popular across age groups and genders.